 The Best Greek Islands to Visit for an Unforgettable Holiday

 Greece has 227 inhabited islands to choose from.
-Here's our pick of the best.
+Here's our pick of the best

 The island is a highly popular destination, so consider visiting early or late in the season to avoid the majority of the crowds.
 Attractions include eye-catching black and red sand beaches, a town dating back to the 17th century which was buried by the volcanic eruption, and of course the Santorini sunsets that are known the world over.
-For a perfect day and one that makes this one of the best Greek islands to visit, start your morning with a dip in your private pool, explore the winding streets and adorable boutiques of Oia and Fira, climbs the steep steps which lead into the blue-domed churches, and finish up your afternoon with a glass of something cold in your hand as you watch the sun sink below the horizon.
+For a perfect day, and one that would cement this as one of the best Greek islands to visit, start your morning with a dip in your private pool.
+Then explore the winding streets and adorable boutiques of Oia and Fira, climb the steep steps which lead into the blue-domed churches, and finish up your afternoon with a glass of something cold as you watch the sun sink below the horizon.

 The largest of the Greek islands, Crete brings a lot to the table (which is important when a rightfully fussy person such as yourself is deciding where to spend their time).
 As the birthplace of Europe’s first evolved society, there’s an awful lot of history here, so nerds (we know you’re out there) - you’re guaranteed to have a good time discovering facts about ancient civilisations in the island’s many museums.
 The large size of the island means that there’s a huge variety of scenery to enjoy, from tall mountains to beaches with pink sand, so it's not one to miss.
 After all, don’t you want to see the island that Homer described as ‘a fair land ... in the midst of the wine-dark sea’?
-As Crete has been occupied by many different cultures, there’s an intriguing mix of influences that can be seen in the Venetian fortresses, Turkish bathhouses and Byzantine buildings.
+As Crete has been occupied by many different cultures, there’s an intriguing mix of influences that can be seen in the Venetian fortresses, Turkish bathhouses, and Byzantine buildings.
 Food is a big part of life here too.
 Days start in one of the traditional kafeneions, or coffeehouses, and end with a dinner made from locally sourced vegetables and olive oil and specialties such as mountain snails.

-This island also has a historical backbone, however, so if the thought of relaxing on a beach all day makes you itch with frustration, put it at the top of your list of the best Greek islands to visit.
-The capital, Rhodes City, is Europe’s oldest continuously inhabited medieval town and is an UNESCO world heritage site.
+Rhodes also has a historical backbone, however, so even if the thought of relaxing on a beach all day makes you itch with frustration, it still belongs at the top of your list of the best Greek islands to visit.
+The capital, Rhodes City, is Europe’s oldest continuously inhabited medieval town, and is an UNESCO world heritage site.
 It’s also well worth visiting the ancient stronghold of the Acropolis of Lindos, with temples that date back to the 4th century BC.
 While parts of Rhodes are very developed, lovers of wilderness can simply head to the western side of the island, where you’ll find a dramatic landscape of towering mountains and ruined castles.